 Helping Foreign Investors Avoid Unscrupulous Property Developers

-As foreign interest in Turkish properties grows exponentially, so too does the opportunity for unscrupulous activities.
-In fact, many UK investors have reported issues, particularly along the Aegean Coast , with property deals going nowhere despite a sizeable monetary investment.
+The opportunity for unscrupulous activities grows exponentially with the foreign interest in Turkish properties.
+In fact, many UK investors have reported issues, particularly along the Aegean Coast, with property deals going nowhere despite a sizeable monetary investment.
 Some property developers have gone so far as to sell the same property to multiple investors, neglected to hand over title deeds, or collected numerous deposits and then fled or otherwise disappeared.

 This is why it is imperative for foreign investors in particular, although local investors should also heed this advice, to do their due diligence when it comes to choosing an honest and reputable developer.
 Along the same line of thinking, it is important to choose a real estate agent or advisor who can help you from a local and international level.